 The main reason behind this issue originates after the release of Access 2010 Service Pack 1.
-This prevent MS Access application to open an already existing Excel*.xlxs file having cell data higher than 8224 bytes.
+This prevents MS Access application to open an already existing Excel*.xlxs file having cell data higher than 8224 bytes.

 Try the following manual methods to fix MS Access error importing Excel file.

 - Make use of the *.xlsx format

 - keep all the long/memo text fields size under 8224 bytes

-- If you are exporting, deleting the already existing .xls file right before doing the export task with the same name of the file.
+- If you are exporting, deleting the already existing .xls file right before doing the export task with the same name as the file.

 - Now open up your .xls file before starting the export/import process from Access.

 Error 2: Fix Import Specification Error in Microsoft Access

 Well, there are some Microsoft Access import errors that are quite frustrating and seem like a puzzle-solving task to debug.
 Among those error one very frequently encountered Access import error is:

 “Run-Time error ‘3625’: The text file specification ‘My Saved Access Import Spec’ does not exist.
 You cannot import, export, or link using that specification.”

-Most probably you must have get confused between the previously saved “import steps” set with “import/export specification”.
+Most probably you must have to get confused between the previously saved “import steps” set with “import/export specification”.
 Meanwhile using the Docmd.TransferText command.

-You need to consider the below mentioned VBA code sample which make use of the Docmd.TransferText command for importing a delimited file (from the stored path having string variable name strInputFileName) right within a table named “tbl_Access_Import_Data” making use of import specification.
+You need to consider the below mentioned VBA code sample which makes use of the Docmd.TransferText command for importing a delimited file (from the stored path having string variable name strInputFileName) right within a table named “tbl_Access_Import_Data” making use of import specification.